Steiger04/iro.js/README.md

 ##### `color:change`

 Fired whenever the selected color changes -- either when the user interacts with the color picker, or when the color is updated by your own code.
-This event's callback functions will recieve two values:
+This event's callback functions will receive two values:

 - `color`: the [currently selected color](#working-with-colors)
 - `changes`: an object showing which HSV channels have changed since the last time the event was fired